nadrojtayl/nodeCRUDAPPLibrary/README.md

 2. Sets up endpoints on an Express server to CRUD the documents in your tables
 3. Uses server side scripting to set up helpers that CRUD your new mongo entities client-side

-Example: BUILD OUT THE DB AND SERVER FOR A SOCIAL MEDIA APP WITH USERS AND MESSAGES Require the library:
+###Example: BUILD OUT THE DB AND SERVER FOR A SOCIAL MEDIA APP WITH USERS AND MESSAGES
+	Require the library:
--var dbHelper = require("superfastmongoapp")
+	'-var dbHelper = require("superfastmongoapp")'
 	Set up the schema by calling the createSchema method -dbHelper.createSchema({Message:{user:"Mike",message:"I am a dog"},User:{name:"Mike"}},{User:["Message"]});
 	-The first argument to schema should be an object.
 Keys are the names of tables you want created, values are examples of the kinds of objects that table should hold
 	-To create a User table with a name column you would run dbHelper.createSchema({User:{name:"Bobby"}}) Your server will automatically have endpoints that CREATE READ UPDATE and DELETE the models you created -Make a get request to the endpoint /getAllMessages to get all messages from your server -Make a post request to the endpoint /getSpecificMessage to get a specific Message -Any html files you serve from your server with the "sendFilewithDBMethods" method on the helper automatically has helper functions available to CRUD any endpoints:
 	-Example: In your express server, serve all files in response to requests with the sendFileWithDBMethods method

 app.get("/dbtest",function(req,res){
 	dbHelper.sendFileWithDBMethods(__dirname + "/test.html",res);